bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 because I never usually have that many hits.

 I have a simple mapping `<leader>gr` to invoke *vim-grepper*'s *ripgrep* search.
+The visual mode mapping `gr` will invoke a *ripgrep* search upon the current visual selection.

 vim-polyglot
 ------------